exp111/MMClone/README.md

         - on : print json
 - style markers
 - help page
+- startZoom on map metadata => start zoomed in, centre of map
+- hide pointer on solution markers?
+- move secrets into private repo

 # How to create a map from a image
 To transform a image to raster tiles you can use libvips with this command: